Sign Permitting Made Easy: What You Need to Know

 A complete permit application includes:

-• owner authorization letter.
+• a completed and signed owner authorization letter.

 • a certified scaled site plan showing sign location.